ravitej-55/Student-grade-tracker/README.md

 # Student-grade-tracker
-Java console program to tracker the grades of student.
+Java console program to track the grades of student.